hervenivon/awesome-discoveries/README.md

 ---
 description: A curated list of awesome discoveries based on my readings.
-Available on [gitbook](https://herve-nivon.gitbook.io/awesome-discoveries/)
 title: awesome-discoveries introduction
 ---